vincent-peugnet/wcms/MANUAL.md

 They can be used in [content](#content), but seems more suited for [BODY](#body) as it's mostly pure HTML.
 Using a comment form in BODY allow it to be used in template.

+> ⚠️ Each page is limited to **one comment form per page**.
+> If multiple forms are detected, only the first one will be used.

 Mandatory parts are:

 - form `action` should point to `%COMMENT%`